govguide/optimism-resource-center/Archive/Season 4/Missions (Season 4)/How to Vote on Mission Proposals.md

+> [!info]- This post was originally published in the Governance Forum
+> To view the source, please click [here](https://gov.optimism.io/t/how-to-vote-on-mission-proposals/6203).
+Initially published on June 21, 2023 and last edited on June 22, 2023.

+<span class="notvisible"></span>
 # Approval Ranking Example

 Mission proposals will be approval ranked based on the number of yes votes.
 Each Mission proposal must receive a minimum number of yes votes, equal to 51% of quorum.
 Any Mission that does not receive > required number of yes votes will not qualify for a budget allocation.
 The top ranked proposals, above the minimum number of yes votes, will be accepted until the Intent Budget runs out.
 If a Mission would push the Intent Budget over the approved amount, it will not be included.
 Any Intent Budgets left over will be returned to the Governance Fund.